 The interior of the operations building was divided into about seven rooms.
 The rooms had acoustic tile ceilings; some had acoustic wall tiles.
 During the first half of 1943 a mobile SCR-270B radar antenna, consisting of a rectangular metal grid mounted vertically on a pole of triangular metal framework, the whole assembly carried on a wheeled trailer to make it mobile, was installed uncamouflaged about 30 feet west of the operations building.
 Later more permanent antenna installed.

 As its name implies, the power building housed the power generators necessary to power the radar equipment.
-The power building was located south of the Operations building.
+The power building was located south of the operations building.
 It was camouflaged or disguised by design to look like a farmhouse.
-Its wood-shingled gable roof sits on top of the shingled roof—they do not penetrate through the shingles to the attic of the structure; the dormers are for the purpose of making this building appear to be a residential structure when in fact it was an industrial structure housing an electrical generator to power the radar.
-The gable ends and exterior false walls were of vertical board and batten siding on a wood frame secured to the concrete block walls, and these false walls featured a number of fake windows which did not penetrate the concrete block walls.
+Its wood-shingled gable roof sits on top of the shingled roof—they do not penetrate through the shingles to the attic of the structure.
+The dormers are for the purpose of making this building appear to be a residential structure, when in fact it was an industrial structure housing an electrical generator to power the radar.
+The gable ends and exterior false walls were of vertical board and batten siding on a wood frame secured to the concrete block walls.
+Into these false walls, a number of fake windows were built which did not penetrate the concrete block walls.

 The two-stall privy was located 95 feet north of the operations building and has largely eroded away.

 About southwest of the power building is the remains of a circular pit about twelve feet in diameter which may have been the location of one of the three 50 caliber machine guns on anti-aircraft mounts which protected the station.
 Northwest of the operations building is the remains of a similar circular pit which is believed to be the site of a second 50 caliber machine gun.
 The third site of a gun mount in unknown.